 Calling LGBTQ people “the gays” is a way of othering and is dehumanizing and casts heterosexuality as the norm.

 Ultimately, coded language allows people to get away with discriminatory behavior since their remarks are veiled as ordinary, everyday words.
+It contributes to marginalization at work.
 Let’s learn more about why coded language is used, examples of it in the workplace, what the ramifications are, and how we can eliminate coded language from our vocabulary.

 Why coded language is used